iv-org/documentation/docs/devtools.md

 # Diagnose video playback issues with DevTools

+## Why this tutorial?

+Invidious or more specifically Video.JS (the library for the video player) can't give you a proper error for the famous message "The media could not be loaded, either because the server or network failed or because the format is not supported.".

+Here is how to find the real error and fix it.

 ## Requirements

 This tutorial only works on the desktop version of Firefox and Chromium based browsers (Chrome, Brave, Opera, Vivaldi, Edge and so on).